weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

 - Configure your lab environment to support local mail transport

-- Add an accepted domain to your Azure AD forest
+- Add an accepted domain to your Entra ID (Azure AD) forest

 - Configure the UPN Name for the new domain